SABS-R3/software-engineering-day1/_episodes/05-ide-vscode.md

 ## Our First Python Standalone Script

+Let's create our first Python script in VSCode and save it:

-In main `Welcome` window, click on `New file`.
-You can also create a new file at any time by selecting `File` -> `New File` from the menu at any time.
-A new empty file will be brought up in the editor.
+- Select `File` -> `New File` from the menu.
+A new file will appear.

-Before we enter anything into this file, we're going to save it first.
+- On line 1, you'll see a message about selecting a language.
+Click on `Select a language`, and type in `python`, and select `Python (python) Built-In`
+.
 Select `File` > `Save As...`.
 You'll find yourself in the `se-day1/code` directory.
 Enter the filename `hello_world.py` at the top and select `Save`.
-Since we've saved the file with `.py` suffix, VSCode assumes we'll be writing Python in this file.

 Let's start with a classic 'Hello world' script.
 Enter this into the editor: